Comprendre la législation des drones en France en 2025

 Environmental and safety implications

-Protection of fauna and flora
+Protection of flora and fauna

 Safety of people and property

-Sanctions for non-compliance with regulations
+Penalties for non-compliance with regulations

 Fines and prison sentences

-Examples of Common Violations
+Examples of common violations

 Resources and tools for drone pilots